Shaggy & Scooby-Doo Get a Clue!: Season 1 (2006–07)

+Season 2 (2007–08)

 Production

 Ray DeLaurentis was asked by Warner Bros.
 Animation to develop a new show for the Kids' WB programming block.
 Due to internal struggles at Time Warner, DeLaurentis was only allowed to use characters associated with the Hanna-Barbera library and was offered Scooby-Doo as the previous series, What's New Scooby-Doo, was considered too similar to the original series and wanted something more broad.
 DeLaurentis developed the concept in "three and half days" when he decided to do a show that solely focused on the titular characters and, with the help of veteran Matt Danner, began to add the elements that would eventually make up the series.
 The character of Dr. Phibes was created because DeLaurentis was a fan of over-the-top villains and specifically chose Jeff Bennett to voice him during development.